vckyou/Reforestation/README.md

-## Archaeology really is a career in ruins.
+## I knew a guy who collected candy canes, they were all in mint condition